State and Its Partners Have Implemented Several Antifraud Measures but Could Further Reduce Staff Fraud Risks

 Recommendations for Executive Action

 Comments: The State Department concurred with our recommendation and agreed with GAO's assessment that these measures will support efforts to reduce staff fraud at Resettlement Support Centers (RSC).
 According to State officials, the Bureau of Population, Refugees, and Migration (PRM) has developed new guidance to enhance monitoring of RSCs.
 They explained that a new monitoring and evaluation framework serves as the foundational document for this guidance, which has incorporated and formalized PRM's existing RSC monitoring practices and established further requirements to address gaps identified by internal and external evaluative processes.
 According to the officials, the framework outlines roles, responsibilities, and tools for program officers and refugee coordinators.
 These responsibilities include formalizing and expanding monitoring of RSC compliance with the Program Integrity Guidelines.
-When we confirm what actions the agency has taken in response to this recommendation, we will provide updated information.
+As of January 2018, State had not finalized this guidance.

 Recommendation: To support efforts to reduce staff fraud at RSCs, the Secretary of State should direct the Bureau of Population, Refugees, and Migration to actively pursue efforts to ensure that RSCs comply with required, applicable measures in the Program Integrity Guidelines.